renatocaliari/checkapi/README.md

 npm install -g vows
 ```

-## Steps to run all tests of helpers(client api, helpers and functional tests)
+## Steps to run all tests of the helpers

 Run the following command:
 ```